-Level 1 - Entering Level 2 - Emerging Level 3 - Developing Level 4 - Expanding Level 5 - Bridging of a response from a parent after the School provided the parent with all the information as mentioned above, the School will proceed with the recommended placement.
+Level 1 - Entering

+Level 2 - Emerging

+Level 3 - Developing

+Level 4 - Expanding

+Level 5 - Bridging

 Please note that parents of ELs have the right to refuse certain separate, specialized programs and services that may be part of the LIEP for their child(ren).
 A parent's decision to refuse programs or services must be informed and voluntary.
 The School will NOT influence the decision in any way and will not make any program or placement decisions contingent on the decision.